 KALI FERGUSON | DURATION: 45 MINUTES

 Kali Ferguson is a story teller and cultural educator.
-She performs original poems and songs, and fractured fairy tales, in English and Spanish in classrooms, museums, churches, conferences and festivals.
+She performs original poems, songs and fractured fairy tales in English and Spanish in classrooms, museums, churches, conferences and festivals.
 Kali shares cultural literacy through the Latin American and African diaspora tradition.
-She is the owner of CommuniCulture, a a cultural education and teaching artist platform, and the founder of the African American Latinx Bridge Building Awareness program.
+She is the owner of CommuniCulture, a cultural education and teaching artist platform, and the founder of the African American Latinx Bridge Building Awareness program.
 She has served as a consultant, curriculum creator and facilitator with the American Friends Service Committee, a Quaker organization that promotes lasting peace with justice as an expression of faith in action.
 Kali earned a B.A. in Spanish Education from the University of North Carolina at Greensboro.

 In this episode we explore a fractured fairy tale, the wisdom of joy, growing up in a prominent family, and a story of psychiatric illness and health.